-- Four new girls have joined the program this month.
+- Four new girls applied for a scholarship this month.
 Their biographies are listed here.

-- Three other girls graduated and they pre-interviewed with the Alorica call center in Guatemala City with excellent results.
+- Four of our 2017 graduates pre-interviewed with the Alorica call center in Guatemala City with excellent results.
 They will be going to work at the end of the school year as they have reached the bilingual English level necessary to work in the Alorica call center.

 - Planning started to expand the Guatemala City house to add 3 more rooms that will house 4 girls each.